mvp-2003/mvp-2003/README.md

 # Introduction 📰

 Hello everyone 👋, Rishabh here with my open-source profile💻.
-I am currently pursuing a degree in CS (as of 2023, when this was written).\
+I am a Computer Science student (2021 - 2025).\
 A little info about me ⏬
 - I am originally from Kolkata📍.
 - Passed my ICSE exam from St. Mary's Orphanage and Day School 🏫 and ISC from Central Modern School 🏫.